 The statute only bans reading data for the purpose of interpersonal non-voice communication.
 It also has a specific exception for using a device or system for navigation purposes.
 This means you are allowed to view GPS maps and directions while driving if the course was already programmed and started before driving.
 To comply with the statute, you can enter the data into the navigation system before you begin driving and then view the GPS while you are driving.

-Using Your Mobile Phone When You Are Stopped in Florida
+Using Your Mobile Phone When You Are Stopped

 Florida law 316.305 and Florida law 316.306 only ban texting and reading electronic data while driving.
 The statutes specifically state that a motor vehicle that is stationary is not being operated and is not subject to the prohibitions of the statute.